Board of Trustees

 As public agents authorized by the state, the members of the Board of Trustees of a charter school are responsible for governing the school and hold the charter for the school.
 The Board of Trustees oversee the implementation and status of the school’s policies and procedures, serve as a fiduciary agent, and hold the school’s Co-Directors responsible for successfully operating the school, meeting school goals, and providing state-of-the-school reports at Board meetings.

-MARY BURKE is Dean and Vice President of Academics and Administrative Affairs at Quincy College at Plymouth.
-In her role, Mary is responsible for all academic and administrative matters for the college, including overseeing programming and managing all aspects of the Plymouth campus.
-Mary’s commitment to Map Academy comes from a career working on behalf of students and is eager to partner with the school to allow Map Academy students the opportunity to take college classes as well.
+Mary Burke is the Director of Adult and Continuing Education for Upper Cape Regional Technical School and was previously Dean and Vice President of Academics and Administrative Affairs at Quincy College at Plymouth.
+Mary’s commitment to Map Academy comes from a career working on behalf of students.
 She is an advocate for providing flexible academic pathways and intensive supports to students from nontraditional backgrounds.